datahub-project/datahub/metadata-ingestion/README.md

   - [data platforms](https://github.com/linkedin/datahub/blob/master/gms/impl/src/main/resources/DataPlatformInfo.json)
 - load_schemas:
   - Load schemas from dbt catalog file, not necessary when the underlying data platform already has this data.
+- node_filter:
+  - Use this filter option [list] to remove dbt test cases, seed or snapshot etc from loading into datahub

 ```yml
 source: